JonJagger/cyber-dojo/README.md

  This is NOT the repo you are looking for!

- All cyber-dojo development is now on the [cyber-dojo/web repo](https://github.com/cyber-dojo/web)
+ All cyber-dojo development is now on [cyber-dojo/web](https://github.com/cyber-dojo/web)